VeerOneGPT/galileo-glass-ui/docs/animations/accessibility.md

 ---

-## Motion Sensitivity Levels (Concept) {#motion-sensitivity-levels-concept}
+## Motion Sensitivity Levels

-The library defines conceptual levels of motion sensitivity that *can* be used to adjust animations when reduced motion is preferred.
-The `useEnhancedReducedMotion` hook *recommends* a level, but doesn't enforce its application.
+The library defines levels of motion sensitivity that are used to adjust animations when reduced motion is preferred.
+The `useEnhancedReducedMotion` hook recommends a level, and the `useAlternativeAnimations` hook applies appropriate adjustments.

 ### Levels

-- `MotionSensitivityLevel.LOW`: Suggests significant reduction in animation speed, distance, and complexity.
+- `MotionSensitivityLevel.LOW`: Significant reduction in animation speed, distance, and complexity.
 Favors simpler alternatives.
-- `MotionSensitivityLevel.MEDIUM`: Suggests moderate reduction.
+- `MotionSensitivityLevel.MEDIUM`: Moderate reduction.
 Often the default level when reduced motion is detected.
-- `MotionSensitivityLevel.HIGH`: Suggests minimal reduction.
+- `MotionSensitivityLevel.HIGH`: Minimal reduction.
 Allows most animations but might slightly reduce speed or distance.
 - `MotionSensitivityLevel.NONE`: No sensitivity adjustment recommended (implies `prefersReducedMotion` is false).
-- *(Other potential levels like `MEDIUM_HIGH`, `LOW_MEDIUM` might exist internally)*

 ### Configuration

-*(Internal Concept)*: Internally, each level likely maps to configuration values (speed multipliers, distance scales, complexity limits) that components *could* use to adjust their behavior, but these configuration details are not directly exposed or controlled via the `useEnhancedReducedMotion` hook itself.
+Each level maps to configuration values (speed multipliers, distance scales, complexity limits) that components use to adjust their behavior.
+The `useAlternativeAnimations` hook and `withAlternativeAnimations` HOC provide easy access to these adjusted values.

 ---

-## Animation Categories (Concept) {#animation-categories-concept}
+## Animation Categories

-Animations *can* be conceptually categorized to allow different handling based on user preferences or sensitivity levels.
-Components implementing animations *should* consider these categories.
+Animations are categorized to allow different handling based on user preferences or sensitivity levels.
+Components implementing animations should consider these categories.

 - `ESSENTIAL`: Crucial for understanding state or interaction (e.g., focus indicators, loading spinners).
 - `TRANSITION`: Navigational or state change transitions (e.g., page loads, modal entrance).